Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 > }

 **Technickel (Voiceover):**
 Baseline tells us which web features are ready for the big time.
 But corralling all that information?
 It's enough to tire out any developer.
 Which features are safe to build with?
 Which ones will work for all your users?
-Answering those questions can feel like trying to catch smoke.
+Answering those questions is like trying to nail a tumbleweed to a post.

 **Visuals:**
 > {